JvanKatwijk/qt-dab/README.md

 Selecting itself is simply by clicking on the service name.
 The effect of clicking into the right hand column depends on the viewmode.
-In the ensemble view mode, clicking in the right column indicates adding the service to or removing it from the favorites.
+In the **ensembleview ** mode, clicking in the right column indicates adding the service to or removing it from the favorites.
 In the favorites column it just means removing the element from the favorites.

 ![6.1](/technical-widget.png)

-While the main widget shows the services in the **currently selected** channel, there is a separate widget for displaying **favorites**.
-A  service name from the ensemble display can be added to the favorites list by clicking on it with the right hand mouse button.
+The technical widget shows - as the name suggests - all technical details of the selected audio service.
+If the service is also transmitted on FM the FM frequency - derived from additional data in the DAB data - is shown as well.

 ![6.1](/spectrum-scope.png)